-Israel is about to celebrate the mystical holiday of Lag B’Omer.
-There are several fascinating explanations regarding the meaning of this unique holiday and why ‘holy fires’ play such a prominent role.
+There are several fascinating explanations regarding the meaning of the unique holiday of Lag B’Omer and why ‘holy fires’ play such a prominent role.

 By Rabbi Ari Enkin, Rabbinic Director, United with Israel